openshift/enhancements/enhancements/hypershift/msi-enablement-for-aro-hcp.md

 ### Goals

-* Agreement from ingress, image registry, network, and storage representatives on a standard approach to authenticate with MSI for ARO HCP
+* Agreement from ingress, image registry, network, and storage representatives on a standard approach to authenticate with MSI for ARO HCP.

 ### Non-Goals